nks20591/README/README.md

 One exchange agreed to carry ETHC already.
 It's Bitsquare which is planning to [add ETHC trading right after the fork](https://www.reddit.com/r/ethereum/comments/4sxwo3/ethereum_classic_keep_original/d5e1oo7).
 Other trading venues will follow.
 We are in talks with several exchanges to add ETHC to their platforms (or re-introduce trading for the exchanges that previously traded ethers).

-#### Let's make sure original Ethereum vision doesn't "go gentle into that good night"!
+#### Let's make sure original Ethereum vision doesn't just "go gentle into that good night"!